kevinmccall/levenshtein-distance-mips/README.md

 # Levenshtein Distance in MIPS Assembly

-This is a program that implements bottom up recursion in the assembly level mips.
+This is a program that implements bottom-up recursion at the assembly level MIPS.

-To run, use qtSpim and input two strings from STDIN to be compared.
+To run, use qtSpim to load levenshtein.asm, then input two strings from STDIN to be compared.

-My C source code I based the program on is included as well.
+The C source code I wrote for this program is also included.
 Why not?